binaryage/totalfinder-web/system-integrity-protection.md

 In order to add or change some features of Finder, we use a technique called _code injection_.
 This means we add some additional code to the Finder program whilst it is running to do what we need.
 This is relatively safe - in fact we do not change any part of OS X on the disk.
 You only have to force quit Finder via `COMMAND+OPTION+ESC` to relaunch Finder.app cleanly and everything will be as if TotalFinder was never running.

-However, in El Capitan new security measures disallow this kind of modification _even if you have administrator access_.
+However, after El Capitan, new security measures disallow this kind of modification _even if you have administrator access_.
 In order for TotalFinder to launch, part of System Integrity Protection must be disabled.

 You can find some further information [in our blog](http://blog.binaryage.com/el-capitan-update).